jkarns275/BufFile-rs/README.md

 By default, each "hotspot" (referred to as slab in the code) is 512kb in size, this can be changed quite easily by moving file_buffer.rs into your rust project, rather than using the crate.

+# Performance
+Under the right conditions, BufFile can outperform BufReader and BufWriter, or a combination of BufReader and BufWriter.
+As shown by the very simple benchmarks in lib.rs:

+read_16_mb_buf_file                   ... bench:  23,615,268 ns/iter (+/- 4,529,611)
+read_16_mb_bufreader                  ... bench:  37,478,706 ns/iter (+/- 1,144,427)
+write_16_mb_buf_file                  ... bench:   5,270,937 ns/iter (+/- 828,063)
+write_16_mb_buf_write                 ... bench:  27,740,703 ns/iter (+/- 26,047,984)
+write_and_read_16_mb_bufwrite_bufread ... bench:  43,212,873 ns/iter (+/- 25,221,377)
+write_and_read_16_mb_file_buf         ... bench:  41,640,289 ns/iter (+/- 64,370,614)

+When used for random access files, the performance gain when compared with BufReader and BufWriter is even further exaggerated (it is cumbersome to use the two anyways).

 # Example Usage
+This example is a bit obtuse but it demonstrates the relative speed of the BufFile

 Cargo.toml
 ```toml
 [dependencies]